Same-sex marriage in Connecticut

-Same-sex marriage in Connecticut has been legally recognized since November 12, 2008, following a state court decision that found the state's civil unions failed to provide same-sex couples with rights and privileges equivalent to those of marriage.
-Connecticut was the second U.S. state to legalize same-sex marriage, after neighboring Massachusetts.
+Same-sex marriage has been legally recognized in Connecticut since November 12, 2008 as a result of the Connecticut Supreme Court ruling 4–3 in Kerrigan v.
+Commissioner of Public Health that the state's statutory prohibition on same-sex marriage violated the Constitution of Connecticut and that the state's civil unions failed to provide same-sex couples with rights and privileges equivalent to those of marriage.

+Connecticut was the second U.S. state to legalize same-sex marriage after neighboring Massachusetts.
+In 2009, the Connecticut General Assembly repealed the statutory prohibition on same-sex marriage, and in October 2010 it ended the ability to enter into civil unions.

+Cohabitation agreements and domestic partnerships

+On February 17, 1987, the Connecticut Supreme Court ruled in the case of Boland v.
+Catalano that cohabitation agreements between unmarried partners could be enforced, provided they were not based on sexual services.

+From March 10, 2000 to November 30, 2009, Connecticut offered domestic partnership benefits to state employees.
+On July 10, 2000, Hartford established a domestic partnership registry, and Mansfield followed suit on October 14, 2003.
+Both registries are still in effect.

 Civil unions

-The state enacted a civil union law in 2005 that provided same-sex couples with the same rights and responsibilities under state law as marriage, while also explicitly defining marriage as between one man and one woman.
+The state enacted a civil union law in 2005 that provided same-sex couples with the same rights and responsibilities under state law as marriage, while also explicitly defining marriage as between "one man and one woman".
 Connecticut became the second state in the United States, following Vermont, to adopt civil unions, and the first to do so without judicial intervention.
-The bill was passed by the House of Representatives on April 13 in a 85–63 vote and by the Senate on April 20 in a 26–8 vote.
+The bill was passed by the House of Representatives on April 13 in an 85–63 vote and by the Senate on April 20 in a 26–8 vote.
 Governor Jodi Rell signed the bill into law later the same day, and it went into effect on October 1, 2005.

-Prior to the passage of the civil union legislation, Connecticut had recognized same-sex relationships solely for the purpose of providing benefits to same-sex partners of state employees.
+Prior to the passage of the civil union legislation, Connecticut had recognized same-sex relationships solely for the purpose of providing benefits to the same-sex partners of state employees.

-Following the Supreme Court of Connecticut's October 2008 ruling which found that civil unions failed to provide same-sex couples with the rights and responsibilities of marriage, all existing civil unions were automatically transformed into marriages on October 1, 2010.
+Following the Supreme Court of Connecticut's October 2008 ruling which found that civil unions failed to provide same-sex couples with the rights and responsibilities of marriage, civil unions ceased to be performed and all existing unions were automatically transformed into marriages on October 1, 2010.
+Same-sex marriages, civil unions and domestic partnerships from other jurisdictions are now legally treated as marriages in Connecticut.